 Welcome to the Lincoln Public Schools.
 We look forward to having you and your student as a part of our district.
-I, too, begin my journey with the Lincoln Public Schools this year and look forward to working with all of our team members and stakeholders to provide student success.
+We also look forward to working with our team members and stakeholders to provide student success.

-Lincoln Public Schools is the second-largest public school district in Nebraska.
+The Lincoln Public Schools is the second-largest public school district in Nebraska.
 It is renowned for its proud history and a long-standing legacy of educational excellence combined with a tradition of family-friendly surroundings.

 Your involvement in your child's academic and social experience is essential to this partnership for ultimate success.
-Together, with a team of dedicated teachers, support staff, and administrators, we offer the students a place where they are nurtured, strengthened, and educated in a dynamic learning environment.
-We desire that each student reaches their highest levels of academic achievement necessary to be successful in college, careers, and as citizens of our global community.
+Together with a team of dedicated teachers, support staff, and administrators, we offer the students a place where they are nurtured, strengthened, and educated in a dynamic learning environment.
+We desire that each student reaches the highest levels of academic achievement necessary to be successful in college, careers, and as citizens of our global community.

 The overarching vision of Lincoln Public Schools is to prepare ALL students to be college, career, and civic-life ready with a goal of 90% on-time graduation.
-This vision is supported by:
+This vision is supported by the following:

 - Board of Education.
 A seven-member board of education governs LPS with a strong reputation for commitment and passion for doing what is right for students and staff despite financial and political challenges. - Strategic Plan.
-LPS is data-driven through strategic planning, as we focus our decision-making on what is best for ALL students all of the time. - Community Support.
+LPS is data-driven through strategic planning, as we always focus our decision-making on what is best for ALL students. - Community Support.
 The Lincoln community has the highest expectations for student success, and in turn, our work is supported through many community partnerships. - Student Success.
 LPS constantly moves the academic needle for students because here, "All means all."